ra9hur/Udacity-SDC-Docker-GPU/README.md

 # Build the image
-	Place the Dockerfile in the current working directory and execute -
+	Place the Dockerfile-<version> (rename to “Dockerfile”) in the current working directory and execute -
 		$ docker build -t <dockerhub userid>/udacitysdc-term1:gpu .

 	Once the image is built successfully, do a quick check with,